0 Part Course |

 • The pros and cons of stand-alone bond issuances vs. programme-based MTN issuances.

-• The payment obligations and mechanics of bonds along with an overview of the terms and conditions of bonds.
+• Payment obligations and mechanics of bonds, along with an overview of the terms and conditions of bonds.

 • In-house legal counsels at any level.